miasydney/Term3Assignment1/README.md

 We could achieve the same result using a different type loop such as a ``while`` loop or a ``do…while`` loop, but in general loops are considered an efficient way to control the flow of the program when we need to continually run a certain block of code.

 When we need to be able to reuse a certain block of code, we can create a function.
 We only need to create a function once and we will be able to continually use it throughout the rest of our program when it is invoked within our code or when an event occurs (such as a user clicking a button).
 We can call a JS function that we have created within our program by using the name of the function and a set of parentheses ``()`` , eg if our function is called ``getUserName``, we would invoke it by simply writing ``getUserName()`` .
 Functions are extremely useful in JS as they allow us to call the same code as many times as we need do as well as use different arguments on it, which can produce different results (W3 Schools, 2022).
-When our code reaches the line where the function is called or a user performa an action that invokes the function call, it will execute the code defined within the function, using any arguments it was given upon calling it, making functions an extremely useful and common way to control the flow of any type of program in JS.
+When our code reaches the line where the function is called or a user performs an action that invokes the function call, it will execute the code defined within the function, using any arguments it was given upon calling it, making functions an extremely useful and common way to control the flow of any type of program in JS.

 ### Q8 Explain type coercion, using examples from the JavaScript programming language.